eHtmlu/advanced-settings/readme.txt

 == Description ==

-This plugin offers settings that you might expect to find in the WordPress core.
+Advanced Settings is a powerful WordPress plugin that provides settings you would expect to find in the WordPress core.
+It is lightweight, performant and offers a modern, fast and user-friendly interface.

-💚 This plugin is currently being extensively revised, but it remains high performing, lightweight and largely backwards compatible.
-If you have any questions or wishes, just get in touch, for example by creating a topic on the [plugin support page](https://wordpress.org/support/plugin/advanced-settings/#new-topic-0).
+--

+== 🚀 PERFORMANCE ==

+**Advanced Settings 3 is optimized for extreme performance.
+It only loads what's necessary.
+You won't be able to measure any difference in loading speed, as it usually only loads a few lines of code.**

+--

+== 🩷 REQUEST A FEATURE ==

+**Advanced Settings 3 is designed to help as many people as possible.
+If you have a feature in mind that you'd like to see included in this plugin, let us know.**

+--

+== ⚙️ FEATURES ==

+**Advanced Settings 3 is brand new and the range of features is only just beginning to grow.
+Nevertheless, the plugin always remains extremely fast thanks to the sophisticated cache system, which only loads those features that are actually in use.**

+Here you will find a list of the features currently implemented:

+= Dashboard =

+* Customize dashboard logo
+* Hide WordPress update message in dashboard
+* Hide the top admin bar for all users in the frontend
+* Hide the welcome panel in the dashboard

 = System =

-* Hide the WordPress update message in the Dashboard
+* Hide default WordPress favicon
-* Add dashboard logo
 * Disable comment system
+* Disable posts auto saving
+* Prevent installation of new default WordPress themes during core updates
+* Disable email notifications for core updates
+* Disable email notifications for plugin updates
-* Disable Posts Auto Saving
+* Disable email notifications for theme updates

+= Frontend =

 * Disable author pages

+* Automatically add FavIcon (when favicon.ico, favicon.png or favicon.svg exists in template folder)
+* Automatically add description meta tag using blog description and post excerpt (SEO)
+* Remove WordPress generator meta tag
+* Remove RSD (Weblog Client Link) meta tag
+* Remove shortlink meta tag
+* Limit excerpt length
+* Add "Read more" link after excerpt
+* Remove wptexturize filter
+* Remove trackbacks and pingbacks from comment count
+* Compress HTML code
+* Remove HTML comments (except conditional IE comments)
+* Disable author pages
+* Add thumbnail support
-* Automatically generate the Post Thumbnail (from the first image in post)
+* Automatically generate post thumbnail (from first image in post)
+* Protect email addresses from spam bots
+* Add Facebook Open Graph meta tags

+= Editing =

 * Set JPEG quality
-* Resize image at upload to max size
+* Downsize images on upload to max size

+= Developer =

-* Display total number of executed SQL queries and page loading time
+* Display SQL queries and page load time
-* Prevent installation of new default WordPress themes during core updates
-* Prevent sending email notifications for core updates
-* Prevent sending email notifications for plugin updates
-* Prevent sending email notifications for theme updates

-= HTML Code =

-* Fix incorrect Facebook thumbnails including OG metas
-* Hide top admin menu
-* Remove default WordPress favicon
-* Automatically add a FavIcon (whenever there is a favicon.ico, favicon.png or favicon.svg file in the template folder)
-* Add a description meta tag using the blog description (SEO)
-* Add description and keywords meta tags in each posts (SEO)
-* Remove header WordPress generator meta tag
-* Remove header RSD (Weblog Client Link) meta tag
-* Remove header shortlink meta tag
-* Configure site title to use just the wp_title() function (better for hardcode programming)
-* Limit the excerpt length
-* Add a read more link after excerpt
-* Remove wptexturize filter
-* Remove Trackbacks and Pingbacks from Comment Count
-* Insert author bio in each post
-* Allow more complex HTML in user profile
-* Compress all HTML code
-* Remove HTML comments (it doesn't remove conditional IE comments like: <!--[if IE]>)
-* Add Google Analytics code
-* Add FeedBurner code

-= Config =
+= Configuration =

 * Show/hide deprecated features
-* Show/hide experimental expert features
+* Show/hide experimental features
 * Configure tracking consent for feature usage statistics
+* Configure visibility of user guide

 Contribute on github: [github.com/eHtmlu/advanced-settings](https://github.com/eHtmlu/advanced-settings)

 == Installation ==

 1. Upload the plugin to your WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the WordPress plugin menu
 3. Go to Settings > Advanced in the WordPress admin menu
 4. Use the tab navigation to access different settings sections
 5. Configure your desired settings in each section

-Note: Some features are marked as deprecated.
-These can be shown/hidden in the Config tab.

 == Screenshots ==